 Licentiate theses are published electronically at Aaltodoc.
 Electronic long-term preservation and open access publishing of licentiate theses is taken care of using an electronic form.
-The licentiate thesis is a public document; however, in the electronic form you can decide on the degree of publicity of your full-text thesis (PDF/A file) when depositing the file in the archive.
+The licentiate thesis is a public document; however, in the electronic form you can decide on the degree of publicity of your full-text thesis (PDF/A file.
+Please, follow these instructions to convert a file to PDF/A.) when depositing the file in the archive.
 You can find more information (incl. what degree of publicity means, how and where the thesis is deposited etc.) on the electronic form.

 Learning Centre will publish your thesis at Aaltodoc and helps you with all the necessary permissions needed for electronic publishing.

 You can use the Aalto doctoral thesis templates in the contents section of your licentiate thesis, but please note that Aalto Publication Platform should not be used for the licentiate thesis.
 Cover of the licentiate thesis should be similar to theses published at Aaltodoc.

 Approval of licentiate thesis can be applied for from the Doctoral Programme Committee (contact the Doctoral Services of your School) after the licentiate thesis has been published electronically at Aaltodoc.
 Please check the deadlines for applications from the page of your own doctoral programme.